 |3||1 January – 31 March||28 April|

 What is the Super Guarantee Charge?

-This SGC consists in three parts:
+This SGC consists of three parts:

 - Super guarantee shortfall amounts – the amount an employee was owed in super, but was unpaid.

 - Nominal interest on shortfall amounts – currently 10%

 - Administration fee – $20 per employee per quarter

 If you pay the Super Guarantee on time, you’re paying the 9.5% based on your employees’ ordinary time earnings (OTE) which includes their hours, commission, allowances and bonuses but not including overtime.